-Revenues for the Office of the Public Administrator in the 2019 Proposed Budget is \$250,000.
+Revenues for the Office of the Public Administrator in the 2019 NIFA Approved Budget are \$250,000.
 The revenues are predicated upon court approved estate closures and are therefore unpredictable.
-The 2019 Proposed Budget is flat with the 2018 Projection.
+The 2019 Adopted Budget is flat with the 2018 Projection.